LucaMozzo/AutoComparer/README.md

 Q: In case of nested objects, what happens to the nested object?
 Will it use the default `Equals` method?
 A: There is an optional parameter that you can set called `recursivelyCheckInnerObjects`.
-By default it does.
+By default it does, but if the parameter is set to `true` it will instead recursively call `ValueEquals` for all properties which are Classes (structures are treated with `Equals`).

 Q: Mapping nullables and non-nullables?